October 7, 2025

 Once you’re activated, you can start using your phone plan to call, text, browse, stream, scroll and more straight from your new phone.

 Since you already have a phone, the (generally) cheaper option is to take that phone with you to a new provider.
-However, if the phone is locked to the carrier your family plan is with or is part of a device financing plan that still has an outstanding balance, you may need to take some extra steps or pay a lump sum to be able to take it with you.
-Otherwise, if you’re planning on upgrading or finding a new phone, you can follow the same steps as above to find the right phone deal at the right budget.
+However, if the phone is locked to the carrier your family plan is with or is part of a device financing plan that still has an outstanding balance, you may need to take some extra steps or pay a lump sum to take it with you.
+Or, if you’re planning to upgrade or find a new phone, you can follow the same steps as above to find the right phone deal for your budget.

 Generally, every provider is required to let its customers port their phone number out for use with a new provider.
-However, that requires you to know specific account information to provide to the new provider so they can complete the port.
+However, that requires you to know specific account information to give to the new provider so they can complete the port.
 If you’re on a family plan, usually only the account owner has access to that information and would need to provide permission to initiate the transfer and release your line.
-If that’s not possible, or you’re not in good standing with the account owner, be prepared to pick a new number when switching providers instead.
+If that’s not possible, or you’re not in good standing with the account owner, be prepared to pick a new number when switching providers.
+(And check out tips on what to do before you change your phone number.)

-You may be tempted to stay with the same provider you used with your family plan – just on your own personal line – if you had a great experience with the coverage and plan benefits, but know there are still plenty of options that can satisfy the same needs at a likely much lower cost.
-The majority of family plans in the U.S are provided by the “Big 3” (AT&T, T-Mobile, Verizon), which all provide bundling discounts for multiple lines but otherwise can start at $65/month for a single-line plan.
-If your budget calls for something more affordable, many prepaid options start at $15/month – just make sure they fit your data needs, your coverage needs, and any other benefits (like mobile hotspot) you may require.
+You may be tempted to stay with the same provider you used with your family plan – just on your own personal line – if you had a great experience with the coverage and plan benefits.
+But plenty of other options can satisfy the same needs despite being inexpensive phone plans.
+The majority of family plans in the U.S. are provided by the “Big 3” (AT&T, T-Mobile, Verizon), which all provide bundling discounts for multiple lines but otherwise can start at $50/month for a single-line plan and go as high as $100.
+If your budget calls for something more affordable, many prepaid phone plans start around $15/month – just make sure they fit your data needs, your coverage needs, and include any other benefits (like mobile hotspot) you may require.

-If you’re bringing your own phone, make sure it’s compatible to be used with your new provider (is carrier-unlocked) before completing the phone plan activation.
-You will be sent a SIM card —most carriers will let you choose either a physical one or an eSIM (if your phone supports it) — with instructions on how to activate it to connect to their network.
+If you’re bringing your own phone, make sure it’s compatible to be used with your new provider (is carrier-unlocked) before completing the plan activation.
+You will be sent a SIM card — most carriers will let you choose either a physical one or an eSIM (if your phone supports it) — with instructions on how to activate the SIM to connect to their network.
 If you’re buying a new phone directly from the provider, you will still need to activate their SIM card to start using it over their network.

 Getting your own phone plan is an exciting process that allows you to customize your phone to your needs.
 There is an abundance of choices for every type of budget and data need.
-Don’t be afraid to search outside the box, as you may just find the perfect plan where you weren’t even thinking of looking.
+Don’t be afraid to search widely, as you may just find the perfect plan where you weren’t even thinking of looking.

 Got questions or comments?
 Send us a note at [email protected]!